4Tipsy/online-album/documentation.md

 **- styles**
 are very similar to `components`:
-There is `index.scss` and _[the-same-name-as-jsx-component].scss files.
+There are `index.scss` and... `_[the-same-name-as-jsx-component].scss` files.
 Every such file fully related to its jsx component
-I should have made it as css-modules, but I didn't know about this technology at the time…
+I should have made it as css-modules, but I didn't know about this technology at the time… But due to scss nesting, i've managed to avoid class names conflicts (yep, most of classes you will see in this app are modified by nesting)

 ### server
 ---